Johncci/battleship-wars/README.md

 ## <U>**Introduction**</U>
-Battleship is the classic game of trying to guess the position of battleships in order to sink them.
-In this version of the game you play gainst the computer and try to sink all of the battleships.
-The game is pure python and is displayed in a mock terminal provided by code institute.
+Battleship is a game of chance where you try to guess the position of battleships in order to sink them.
+In this version of the game you play against the computer and try to sink all of the battleships.
+The game is pure python and is displayed in a mock terminal provided by Code Institute.

 [View battleship-wars here](https://battleship-wars-game.herokuapp.com/)